Brian Stewart (American football): Houston Texans

 In 2002, he began his NFL career as the assistant defensive backs coach with the expansion Houston Texans.

 San Diego Chargers

 In 2004, he was hired as the secondary coach with the San Diego Chargers under defensive coordinator Wade Phillips.

 Dallas Cowboys

 In 2007, when Phillips became the head coach of the Dallas Cowboys, he named Stewart as the defensive coordinator.

 Philadelphia Eagles

 In 2009, he was hired as the defensive special assistant with the Philadelphia Eagles.

 Houston

 Stewart held the position of defensive coordinator on the Houston Cougars football team from 2010 to 2011 at the University of Houston.

 Maryland

 In 2012, Stewart was hired as the defensive coordinator at the University of Maryland.
 Stewart's defense was second-ranked in yards per game in the Atlantic Coast Conference and the 21st in the nation.

 Nebraska

-Stewart was the defensive backs coach at the University of Nebraska from 2015 to 2016.
+Stewart was the defensive backs coach at the University of Nebraska–Lincoln from 2015 to 2016.